Milan de Haan

-Milan de Haan (born 20 November 2003) is a Dutch professional footballer who plays as a midfielder for club Volendam.
+Milan de Haan (born 20 November 2003) is a Dutch professional footballer who plays as a midfielder for club Almere City.

 Career

 De Haan was born in Monnickendam and began playing for vv Monnickendam before moving to RKAV Volendam at the age of twelve.
 A childhood supporter of AFC Ajax, he joined the FC Volendam academy in 2020.

 De Haan debuted for Jong Volendam in 2021 and made his first-team debut on 1 October 2021, starting in a 3–2 Eerste Divisie victory over Almere City.

 Following the departure of head coach Wim Jonk in June 2023 and the appointment of Matthias Kohler, De Haan featured more regularly in the senior side.
 He signed a three-year professional contract in September 2023 and scored his first senior goal a month later against Excelsior.

 De Haan made 30 league appearances in the 2024–25 season as Volendam won the Eerste Divisie title and secured promotion back to the top flight.

+On 29 August 2025, de Haan signed a three-year contract with Almere City.